 Preheat oven to 350°F/180°C. In a bowl, whisk the flour with baking powder, baking soda, salt and cocoa powder.
 Set this aside.
 Butter and dust with flour a 10 inch bundt pan.

 In another large bowl, mix butter with sugar until light and fluffy.
 Now add eggs and whisk until combined.
 Add persimmon puree, vanilla and mix until well combined.

 Add the flour mixture and whisk well.
 Add milk little at a time and whisk until the mixture is fluffy.
 Pour the batter into the prepared pan.
 Bake for about 70 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Remove the cake from the oven and let it rest for about 10-15 minutes.

 Heat a pan.
 Add cream and chocolate and whisk well.
 Whisk continuously and let it come to a boil.
 Immediately remove from heat and let it cool completely.
 Take a plate and gently invert onto a plate or rack to cool completely.
 Drizzle cake with chocolate ganache and top with chopped chocolate and sliced almonds.

-WATCH VIDEO BELOW: Persimmon Chocolate Bundt Cake (with Video)
+WATCH RECIPE VIDEO BELOW: Persimmon Chocolate Bundt Cake (with Video)

 (Please wait for a couple of seconds for loading)